If You’re Happy and You Know It, Talk Without Taking a Breath for Three Hours Straight

 Oh, how I hurt for her.
 I don’t want her to feel she needs to apologize for talking.

-But I also can’t let her monopolize our lives with her prattle.
+But I also can’t let her monopolize our lives with endless one-sided conversations.

 She gets so caught up in her talking, I sometimes think she wouldn’t even notice if the house was burning down.
 I’ve had to yank her back from the path of an oncoming car, and she only paused her story long enough to give me a crusty look for grabbing her too hard, never noticing the car and the doom she narrowly avoided.